Kansas City Chiefs vs. Los Angeles Chargers NFL Week 15 Odds, Plays and Insights for December 16, 2021

 Over/under insights

-- Kansas City has combined with its opponents to score more than 51.5 points in seven of 13 games this season.
+- Kansas City and its opponents have gone over the current 52-point total in seven of 13 games (53.8%) this season.

-- Thursday's over/under is 2.5 points lower than the two team's combined 54 points per game average.
+- The two teams combine to average 54 points per game, 2.0 more than the total in this contest.

-- The 46.4 combined points per game that these two squads have allowed this season are 5.1 fewer than the 51.5 total in this contest.
+- The 46.4 combined points per game that these two squads have allowed this season are 5.6 fewer than the 52 over/under in this contest.

-- The average total in Chiefs games this season is 53.0, 1.5 points more than Thursday's over/under of 51.5.
+- The average total in Chiefs games this season is 53.0, 1.0 point above Thursday's total of 52.

-- The 51.5 over/under in this game is 1.8 points higher than the 49.7 average total in Chargers games this season.
+- The 49.7 PPG average total in Chargers games this season is 2.3 points fewer than this game's over/under.

 Chiefs stats and trends

-- In Kansas City's 13 games this year, it has six wins against the spread.
+- Kansas City has played 13 games, with six wins against the spread.

-- The Chiefs have an against the spread record of 5-6 in their 11 games when favored by 3 points or more so far this season.
+- The Chiefs have an against the spread record of 5-6 in their 11 games as a favorite of 3 points or more so far this season.

-- Kansas City's games this year have gone over the total in six out of 13 opportunities (46.2%).
+- Kansas City has hit the over in 46.2% of its opportunities this year (six times in 13 games with a set point total).

-- The Chiefs average 27.0 points per game, comparable to the 25.8 per contest the Chargers allow.
+- The Chiefs average 27.0 points per game, comparable to the 25.8 per contest the Chargers surrender.

-- When Kansas City records more than 25.8 points, it is 4-2 against the spread and 5-1 overall.
+- Kansas City is 4-2 against the spread and 5-1 overall this season when the team scores more than 25.8 points.

-- In games that Kansas City churns out more than 348.0 yards, the team is 5-5 against the spread and 7-3 overall.
+- Kansas City is 5-5 against the spread and 7-3 overall when the team totals more than 348.0 yards.

-- This year, the Chiefs have turned the ball over 23 times, five more than the Chargers' takeaways (18).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Chargers.